Bismah1123990/Cantor-College-Website/README.md

 EVIDENCE SCREENSHOTS ARE INCLUDED IN THE EVIDENCE FOLDER.

 ## Database
-A backend database was not implimenred for this projecr.
+A backend database was not implimented for this project.
 This was an optional extension feature, and the focus of the project was on front end development, structure and accessibility..

+## Javascript
+Javascript was not used in this project.
+The wesbite focuses on semantic HTML , CSS styling and accessibility and all these required functions are achieved without the need for javascript.

 ## AI transparency statement
 AI Tools were used to support the improve the quality of my final output.

 All website code was written and edited by me, and final work was checked and understood by me.